With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Florida

-Several counties and towns have adopted tiny home regulations such as Sarasota County, Orange County, and St. Petersburg.
+Several counties and towns, such as Sarasota County, Orange County, and St. Petersburg, have adopted tiny home regulations.

 You must register your tiny home on wheels at the DMV (Department of Motor Vehicles).
-In St. Petersburg, all ADUs should have square footage within 375 and 750 sq.
+In St. Petersburg, all ADUs should be between 375 and 750 sq.
 Ft.

 Orange County allows ADUs not less than 400 sq.
 Ft.
 Moreover, if you wish to reside in Sarasota County, you have to place your home on the foundation.